Date: Wed. October 09, 2013

 Presented in partnership with the Illinois Science Council, an organization that engages, educates, and entertains the adult public about science.

-Seating is first come, first served.
-Doors open at 5:30 p.m.
-Books are available for purchase and the author will sign books immediately following the program.
+Seating is limited and available first come, first served.
+Books will be available for purchase and the author will autograph books immediately following the program.